anthonymashford/anthonymashford.github.io/_posts/2024-07-31-default-outbound-access-for-VMs.md

 These methods offer more predictable and secure internet access for your VMs.

 ## Next Steps
 If you have existing VMs using default outbound access, they will continue to work after the retirement date.
 However, it is strongly recommended to transition to an explicit method to avoid potential disruptions.

-For more detailed information, you can refer to the official announcement on the Azure website [here](https://azure.microsoft.com/en-gb/updates/default-outbound-access-for-vms-in-azure-will-be-retired-transition-to-a-new-method-of-internet-access/){:target="_blank"}
+For more detailed information, you can refer to the Microsoft Learn article [here](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/default-outbound-access){:target="_blank"}